 Are most of the brands you use found on the cruelty-free lists mentioned above?
 If not, don't throw anything away.
 That's wasteful and silly.
 Simply use up your products and make more conscious decisions on future purchases.

-If you have a holy grail or favorite product from a brand that tests on animals, do some research to find a cruelty-free alternative — you can even drop me a line and I’ll be happy to help!
+If you have a favorite product you just can't live without from a brand that tests on animals, do some research to find a cruelty-free alternative.
 I also wrote a little walkthrough for beginners with my suggestions for skincare, body care, personal care, makeup, and everything else you might need.
-Click here to read it!

 You can make the decision of going cruelty-free right here, right now.
 All you have to do is make better choices on future purchases and stop repurchasing products that are tested on animals.
 It might not be easy, but it's well worth it.